HalilUzer/banking-application/README.md

 ## Technologies Used
 - Java
 - SQLite
-- Java Swing widget toolkit
+- Java Swing Widget Toolkit

 ## Usage
 This is a Netbeans project open and run with Netbeans IDE.